 Imparting a comprehensive curriculum, keeping in mind state and national level policies, developed through continuous classroom review, action research and collaboration with experienced academic faculty and supporters; Muktangan documented its established processes and expanded to evolve a comprehensive yet structured teacher education model (pre and in-service) that developed confident, accomplished and effective teachers for all levels of schooling.

-To ensure the development of tomorrows global citizens various complimenting programmes such as Learning Resources allowing for further programmatic inclusivity of special needs, a Socio-Emotional department for student personality and value development and Holistic i.e. Art, Dance, Drama, Sports were integrated to add value to the academic lives of students at Muktangan schools.
-Further analyzing the developmental needs of senior students Muktangan also partnered vocational specialists and initiated a school transition and career readiness programme for its soon to be alumni.
+To ensure the development of tomorrows global citizens various complimenting programmes such as, Learning Resources allowing for further programmatic inclusivity of special needs, a Socio-Emotional department for student personality and value development and Holistic i.e. Art, Dance, Drama, Sports were integrated to enrich the academic lives of students at Muktangan schools.
+Further analyzing the developmental needs of senior students Muktangan also partnered with vocational specialists and initiated school transition (Mukt-Minds) and career readiness (WOE) programmes for its soon to be alumni.

-To date, 214 students have passed out of Muktangan schools.
+To date, 436 students have passed out of Muktangan schools.
 Almost all of them first generation English speakers with parents working in blue collar jobs.
-These students are now undergraduates working hard to pursue careers in Engineering, Finance, Catering and Computer Sciences and continue to make us proud as they sore to new heights.
+These students are now undergraduates working hard to pursue careers in Engineering, Finance, Chartered Accountancy, Catering and Computer Sciences and continue to make us proud as they sore to new heights.

-The success of the Muktangan model within our seven lab schools has spurred us to take our learnings to the mainstream by first working on its adaptability to varied environments and demographics through various low to high intensity outreach programmes.
-These programmes are now supporting the professional development of 2,700 teachers and positively impacting the academic lives of about 45000 students.
-Ultimately our aim is to make the programme and its benefits universally accessible through advocacy programmes and work together with governing bodies e.g. MHRD that are aiming to implement sustainable transformation in public sector schooling.
+The success of the Muktangan model within our seven lab schools has spurred us to take our learnings to the mainstream by first working on its adaptability to varied environments and demographics, through low to high intensity outreach programmes.
+These programmes are now supporting the professional development of 2,700 teachers and positively impacting the academic lives of about 45,000 students.
+Ultimately our aim is to make the programme and its benefits universally accessible through advocacy and joint initiatives with governing bodies e.g. MHRD that are aiming to implement a sustainable transformation in public sector schooling.